Farhaj499/todo-app/README.md

 # Todo App

-Description: It is your goto App to keep track of your daily tasks, so you don't miss anything.
+Your goto App to keep track of your daily tasks, so you don't miss anything.
 It has the following functionalities:
 1. Create task.
 2. Update task.
 3. Delete task.